 Fall is a quieter, less crowded, and a beautiful time at Yosemite National Park.
 Even though Yosemite is famous for its giant sequoias and other evergreens, many trees do change, adding beautiful splashes of color.
 Bigleaf maples and California black oaks pop up with yellow and bronze.
 Quaking aspens are especially showy when they turn bright yellow.
 Pacific dogwoods, poison oaks, and sugar maples add some red and scarlet notes.

-Leaf peepers will be rewarded on a trail that goes from Badger Pass ski area to Bridalveil Creek Campground.
+Leaf peepers will be rewarded on a trail that goes from the Badger Pass ski area to Bridalveil Creek Campground.
 The southern part of Yosemite Valley is colored in yellow, red, orange, and bronze thanks to a great variety of trees.
 The small village of Wawona looks very picturesque covered in yellow, orange, and brown tones from oaks and cottonwood.
-It's a great place to spend the night, enjoy a dinner and an old-fashioned horse-drawn carriage ride.
+It's a great place to spend the night, enjoy dinner, and ride in an old-fashioned horse-drawn carriage.

 Do you already know you'll be in Yosemite this fall?
 Book a hotel nearby to ensure a comfortable getaway.
 Leaf-peeping is way more pleasant when you know there's a warm room for a good rest at the end of your adventure.

 When is the ideal time to witness autumnal leaves in Yosemite?

 The perfect time to witness fall foliage in Yosemite is between mid-to-late October and November before the snowstorms begin.
 To avoid any inconvenience due to weather, visitors should check the road closures announced on the park's website.
 Tioga Road may be shut from late October until May.
 Show more